BCPL: Design

 The mismatch between BCPL's word orientation and byte-oriented hardware was addressed in several ways.
 One was by providing standard library routines for packing and unpacking words into byte strings.
 Later, two language features were added: the bit-field selection operator and the infix byte indirection operator (denoted by %).

 BCPL handles bindings spanning separate compilation units in a unique way.
 There are no user-declarable global variables; instead, there is a global vector, similar to "blank common" in Fortran.
 All data shared between different compilation units comprises scalars and pointers to vectors stored in a pre-arranged place in the global vector.
 Thus, the header files (files included during compilation using the "GET" directive) become the primary means of synchronizing global data between compilation units, containing "GLOBAL" directives that present lists of symbolic names, each paired with a number that associates the name with the corresponding numerically addressed word in the global vector.
 As well as variables, the global vector contains bindings for external procedures.
 This makes dynamic loading of compilation units very simple to achieve.
 Instead of relying on the link loader of the underlying implementation, effectively, BCPL gives the programmer control of the linking process.

-The global vector also made it very simple to replace or augment standard library routines.
-A program could save the pointer from the global vector to the original routine and replace it with a pointer to an alternative version.
-The alternative might call the original as part of its processing.
-This could be used as a quick ad hoc debugging aid.
+The global vector also facilitated the replacement or extension of standard library routines.
+A program could store the pointer to an existing routine from the global vector and replace it with a pointer to an alternative implementation.
+The replacement routine could, in turn, invoke the original as part of its execution.
+Such use of function pointers to intercept and extend routine behavior is analogous to techniques described in function interposition and hooking, and was sometimes employed as an ad hoc debugging method.